-In 1443, King Sejong decided that it would be best for Korea if the Korean language had its own alphabet.
-He then set out to make this happen, and by 1444, the new alphabet was proclaimed the official writing system of Korea.
+In 1443, King Sejong decided that it would be best for Korea if the Korean language had its own alphabet so he created Hangeul.
+By 1446, the new alphabet was proclaimed the official writing system of Korea.

 Is Hangul Difficult to Learn?

 Unlike Chinese characters, Hangul is incredibly easy to learn.
 It is made up of consonants, vowels, and syllables.
 Many of the sounds overlap with English.